 Send a spooktacular personalized greeting this fall with these Halloween string art cards.
 You can make different string art designs throughout the year – try making a Christmas tree for the holiday season or a tiered cake on a birthday card!

-Here’s even more Halloween craft ideas:
+Here’s even more string and yarn craft ideas:

 Our book Low-Mess Crafts for Kids is loaded with 72 fun and simple craft ideas for kids!
 The projects are fun, easy and most importantly low-mess, so the clean up is simple!